MohamedAslam-E/betasquirrel-task/README.md

 4.`git commit `commit changes to git. `git commit -m "Initial commit"`

 5.`git push`push your local commits to remote repo Ex:`git push origin   main`

+6.`git reset` This command undoes all the commits after the specified commit and preserves the changes locally.

+7.`git pull` This command fetches and merges changes on the remote server to your working directory.

 ## Reading tasks